-The 3.5m ESA provides high gain and exceptional pattern characteristics.
-The electrical performance and exceptional versatility provides the ability to configure the antenna with a choice of linearly- or circularly-polarized 4-port combining network.
-This versatility is provided at the time of initial purchase, as well as in the future, as the customer's satellite communication requirements evolve.
+The 3.7m ESA provides high gain and exceptional pattern characteristics.
+The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
+That versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.